fancidev/qtinter/docs/reference.rst

       This method can only be called in guest mode and when the loop is not already running.

+.. class:: QiLoopMode

+   An :external:class:`enum.Enum` defining the possible operating modes of a :class:`QiBaseEventLoop`.
+Its members are:

+   .. data:: OWNER

+      Appropriate for use with asyncio-driven code.

+   .. data:: GUEST

+      Appropriate for use with Qt-driven code.

+   .. data:: NATIVE

+      Appropriate for running clean-up code.

+   For details on the semantics of these modes, see :ref:`loop-modes`.

 Event loop objects